rushikeshyemul/AI-Powered-Quiz-Maker/README.md

    - Check browser console for error messages
    - Verify MongoDB is running: `mongod`
    - Check backend console for connection errors

+#### MongoDB Atlas EREFUSED Error

+If you see an error like `MongoDB connection error: Error: querySrv EREFUSED ...`:

+- Make sure your internet connection is active.
+- Go to your MongoDB Atlas dashboard, and under **Network Access**, add your current IP address or use `0.0.0.0/0` for open access (less secure).
+- Double-check your connection string in the backend `.env` file.
+- Restart your backend server after making changes.

 ## Contributing